 - Includes storage basket

 Bassinets are like a scaled-down version of a crib.
 They are beds designed specifically for young infants.

 Keep In Mind

-They’re ideal for several situations, including:
+Bassinets are ideal for several situations, including:

-- If you want your baby to sleep in your bedroom, but you don’t have enough space for a full-sized crib, a bassinet is a safer alternative than co-sleeping (source).
+- If you want your baby to sleep in your bedroom but don’t have enough space for a full-sized crib.
+They are a safer alternative to co-sleeping (1).

-The Types of Bassinets
+Types of Bassinets